jorgearteiro/agents-on-docker/modules/module-2-basic-agent/README.md

 ## Learning Objectives

-By the end of this module, you will:
 - Build your first Strands AI agent
 - Integrate Docker Model Runner for local models
 - Use Docker Compose Watch for development